IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 We are given a `.eml` file.

-> **EML**, short for electronic mail or email, is a **file** extension for an email message saved to a **file** in the Internet Message Format protocol for electronic mail messages.
+> EML, short for electronic mail or email, is a file extension for an email message saved to a file in the Internet Message Format protocol for electronic mail messages.
 It is the standard format used by Microsoft Outlook Express as well as some other email programs.